Tetrax-10/Spicetify-Extensions/README.md

 # Spicetify-Extensions

-Some use full extension developed by a music lover
+Some use full Extension developed by a Music Lover